Semantic Driven Multi-Camera Pedestrian Detection: Proposed Pedestrian Detection Method

 For each 3D segment, let \(\mathcal{P}^{\left( i \right)}_k = \lbrace \overline{\mathbf{P}}^{\left( i\right)}_{m,k}, \, m=1...M \rbrace\) be the set of adapted detections to camera \(k\) at iteration \(i\), and let \(\mathbb{P}^{\left( i\right)}= \lbrace \mathcal{P}^{\left( i\right)}_k, \, k=1...K \rbrace \) be the set of camera-adapted segments for all cameras at the same iteration.

 The optimization process aims to find \(\mathbb{P^*}\), the solution to the constrained optimization problem:

-where \(R_2\) defines the maximum distance between 3D projections of a single pedestrian, which we set to to twice the average width of the human body, i.e. 1 meter, to forestall the effect of nearby pedestrians in the image plane.
-Variations in \(R_2\) value have no significant influence on the results.
+where \(R_2\) defines the maximum distance between 3D projections of a single pedestrian, which we set to twice the average width of the human body, i.e. 1 meter, to forestall the effect of nearby pedestrians in the image plane.
+Performed experiments suggest that variations in \(R_2\) value have no significant influence on the results.

 \(\Psi(\mathbb{P})\) is defined as the cost function to maximize and is based on the alignment of the back-projected bounding boxes with the set of pedestrian-labeled pixels in each camera: \(\Omega_k\).
 The cost function considers the information from all the cameras.